AHelplessStudent/dat251-backend/README.md

 spring.datasource.username
 spring.datasource.password

-with the values given to you.
+with the values in notes-resources.